supervisely/developer-portal/app-development/create-export-app/create-export-app-from-template.md

 ## Introduction

-In this tutorial, you will learn how to create custom export app for exporting your data from Supervisely platform using an [export template](https://github.com/supervisely/supervisely/blob/master/supervisely/app/export_template.py) that we have prepared for you.
+In this tutorial, you will learn how to create custom export app for exporting your data from Supervisely platform using an [export template class `sly.app.Export`](https://github.com/supervisely/supervisely/blob/master/supervisely/app/export_template.py) that we have prepared for you.

 We will go through the following steps: